Countries Need to Redouble their Climate Change Actions

 The 191 parties or countries committed to reducing their GHG emissions have requested a Synthesis Report from all the latest and updated NDCs to assist with their climate actions ahead of the UN Climate Change Conference COP26.

 The Paris Agreement requires each party to submit their NDCs every five years to the UNFCCC secretariat to enhance the ambition over time.
-The Paris Agreement provides that successive NDCs will represent a progression compared to the previous NDC and reflect its highest possible ambition (Nationally Determined Contributions, 2021).
+The Paris Agreement provides that successive NDCs will represent a progression compared to the previous NDC and reflect their highest possible ambition (Nationally Determined Contributions, 2021).

-Incoming COP26 President Alok Sharma highlighting the importance of urgent emissions reductions says:
+Incoming COP26 President Alok Sharma, highlighting the importance of urgent emissions reductions, says:

 Although the new or updated NDCS shows marked improvement in climate adaptation and mitigation, which aligns with the SGD goals, COP 25 President Carolina Schmidt urged countries, especially the high emitters, to deliver their commitments.